 Types of Typhoid Vaccinations

 Typhoid is a serious problem and should not be taken lightly.
-There are two types of typhoid vaccinations:
+These are the 3 typhoid vaccine names available in India:

 - Typhoid Polysaccharide Vaccine